jjonasramos/jjonasramos/README.md

 ## I'm Jonas Ramos!

 Graduate in Computer Science at IESB in 2020, I have the passion for learning new technologies.
 So, I consider programming a fun time part of my day.
-I'm Working as data analyst and web developer since 2017.
-My mainly skills are Qlik products, HTML5, CSS3, JavaScript and AngularJS.
+I'm working as a data analyst and web developer since 2017.
+My mainly skills are Qlik products, HTML5, CSS3 and JavaScript.

 I'm currently studying new frameworks and languages of programming, that they are: ReactJS, ReactNative and Python.